Tove

 Tove Skutnabb-Kangas

-Some lectures and videos
+Some lectures, interviews and videos

 Socio economic participation of minorities in relation to their right to (respect for) identity